PGPerfFarm/pgperffarm_server/readme.md

 # PostgreSQL Performance Farm

+THIS README IS OUTDATED - WILL BE UPDATED IN THE NEXT WEEKS

 This repository contains the code for the PostgreSQL Performance Farm, aiming to collect Postgres performance data through a Python script, outputting results on a JSON file.
 Results are then being sent to a Django-REST application and browsed with a Vue.js website on top of it.

 ----